 - unsweetened cocoa powder

-- Set aside a 9×9 inch baking dish.
+- Set aside a 9×9 inch baking dish, or you can portion them directly into 6-8 cups for serving.
 Lay out all the ladyfingers you will need to create 2 layers in the dish.
-Our combination of dish and ladyfingers called for 16, so yours might be different.
+Our combination of dish size and ladyfingers called for 16, so yours might be different.
 Take ladyfingers out of dish and set aside.

-- Set up your stand handheld mixer, an extra medium-sized bowl, and your double boiler setup with a heat-proof bowl over a small pot with water.
-Set up a bowl for dipping ladyfingers.
+- Set up your stand or handheld mixer, an extra medium-sized bowl, and your double boiler setup with a heat-proof bowl over a small pot with water.
+Set aside a shallow bowl for dipping ladyfingers in espresso.

-- Begin the mascarpone cream: With a handheld or stand mixer fitted with the same whisk attachment, beat the mascarpone and rum together on medium speed until smooth.
+- Whip the Mascarpone cream: With a handheld or stand mixer fitted with the same whisk attachment, whip the Mascarpone and rum together on medium speed until smooth.
 I didn’t bother cleaning the whipped cream out of the bowl or whisk.

-- Fold in the whipped cream: Fold the whipped cream into the mascarpone mixture.
+- Fold in the whipped cream: Fold the whipped cream into the Mascarpone mixture.
+It doesn’t matter which bowl you scoop from or into.

 - Add the cocoa layer, then chill: After a couple of hours in the refrigerator, use a sifter to cover the top with a layer of cocoa powder.
 Cover with plastic wrap or aluminum foil, then refrigerate for at least 8-9 more hours and up to 1 day.